 This certification has taken an in-arrears offsetting approach.
-The total emission to offset is 221t CO2-e.
-The total number of eligible offsets used in this report is 221.
-Of the total eligible offsets used, 0 were previously banked and 221 were newly purchased and retired.
-0 are remaining and have been banked for future use.
+The total emission to offset is 240.27t CO2-e.
+The total number of eligible offsets used in this report is 241.
+Of the total eligible offsets used, 20 were previously banked and 221 were newly purchased and retired.
+There are no remaining that have been banked for future use.